jlebrijo/open-dock/README.md

 By convention:

-* If [host_name] include "localhost" string, it is assumed that containers are shipped on local workstation
+* If [host_name] includes "localhost" string, it is assumed that containers are shipped as docker containers in local workstation

 ## Configure Containers (are nodes for Chef)